 A country-specific focal question should be identified in each LL, possible splitting in sub-questions if relevant.
-Table 6 contains a suggestion to summarise both past needs and future expectation of the greenhouses production in each case study area.
+Table 4 contains a suggestion to summarise both past needs and future expectation of the greenhouses production in each case study area.

-Table 6.
-Needs and expectations.
+Table 4 Needs and expectations

-Focal question and sub-focal question Past Needs (5- 10 years) The expectation for the next 10 years
+Focal question and sub-focal question Past Needs (5- 10 years) Expectation for the next 10 years

-2.5.4.
+4.1.3.
 Preliminary Identification of STS

-Any LL has to describe the greenhouses as a Socio-Technical System (STS) following the definition provided in the previous section.
+Any LL has to describe the greenhouses as a Socio-technical system following the definition provided in the previous section.
 The objective of this part of the preparatory activity is to provide a baseline description of the STS against four main points:

-- 1) What are the main actors that interact with the greenhouses production in each case study? - 2) What are the main resources/entities mobilised in greenhouses production in each case study? - 3) What are the main drivers involved in greenhouses production in each case study and how they interact in driving changes to greenhouses production in each case study?
+- 1) What are the main actors that interact with the greenhouses production in each case study? - 2) What are the main resources/entities mobilised in greenhouses production in each case study?